jorop/landscaping-docs/docs/troubleshooting.md

 Anyway - there are 2 options to solve this, if it is a problem for your project:

 - The steep edges can easily be fixed within the native Unreal Engine Landscape Mode Sculpting Tools
-- If your input data uses meter as unit, you may uncheck `Use OSM Projection` (not recommended)
+- If your input data uses meter as unit, you may uncheck `Use UTM Projection` (not recommended)

 ## Missing Tiles